Specific Model Highlights

 • Pickups: Introduction of the Filter’Tron humbucker (invented by Ray Butts).
 Look for “Patent Applied For” (PAF) on the covers.

-• Internal Bracing: The introduction of Trestle Bracing—heavy wooden supports that reduced feedback and added sustain.
+• Internal Bracing: The introduction of Trestle Bracing, heavy wooden supports that reduced feedback and added sustain.

 • Inlays: “Neo-Classical” or “Thumbprint” inlays on the side of the fretboard.

-• Market Value: $9,000 – $16,000.
+• Market Value: $9,000 to $16,000.
 (1959 is the “Holy Grail” year for players).

-1960–1961: The Thinner Body
+1960 to 1961: The Thinner Body

 Gretsch began slimming down the 6120 to compete with Gibson’s ES-335.